Alexander G. Ororbia II

 - Note: The slides of the talk I gave on this paper can be found here.

-Language/Document Modelling (June 2015 - present) - I began my work with Dr. Andrew McCallum on building a connectionist architecture for modelling documents at multiple levels of representation.
+Language/Document Modeling (June 2015 - present) - I began my work with Dr. Andrew McCallum on building a connectionist architecture for modelling documents at multiple levels of representation.
 Our work on this not yet concluded, but keep your eyes open for our upcoming publication on our findings!
 You can find me on his "People" page here.

 Connectionist Hierarchical Models of Political Text (October 2014 - present) - This is another application domain I am developing representation learning-based approaches to analyzing political text.
 I am collaborating with Dr. Burt Monroe of the Penn State Political Science Department in this project.